Looking for some of the best logos of all time and their meaning?

 From that time, the stylized face of Colonel Sanders, the founder of the fast-food chain, has been an essential part of the company’s branding.
 In 1978, the same agency, Lippincott & Margulies, refreshed the Colonel Sanders’ logo.

-These are the most luxurious logos on the market and if you’re looking to create your own luxury logo see our post on the best luxury fonts.
+These are the most luxurious and best logos on the market and if you’re looking to create your own luxury logo see our post on the best luxury fonts.

 Versace, one of the most enterprising luxury brands, is famous for its adventurous designs and luxurious image.
 When it comes to it’s logo, the brand chose to incorporate the head of Medusa, a mythological figure from Greek mythology.